Blog.

 Why RIR is Important

-1. Prevent Burnout: Always training to failure is like redlining your car engine everywhere you go.
+1. Prevent Burnout: The name of the game here is an ideal stimulus-to-fatigue ratio.
+We want to sustainably stimulate our muscles, so we don't burn out and hinder recovery.
+Always training to failure is like redlining your car engine everywhere you go.
 Sure, it's intense, but it'll wear you out fast.

 2. Boost Progress: By not going all-out every time, you give your body a chance to adapt and grow stronger.
 It's like learning a new skill - you practice regularly, not until you're exhausted every single time.